OctopusDeploy/blog/blog/2018-07/octopus-release-2018.7.md

 At this point we've decided to limit the use of workers and worker pools for different license kinds:

-1. Customers using a grandfathered `Community` (free), `Professional`, `Team`, or `Enterprise` license are limited to one worker and worker pool.
+1. Customers using a grandfathered `Community` (free), `Professional`, `Team`, or `Enterprise` license are limited to one worker.
 This enables you to transition from using the built-in worker into [a more secure configuration](https://octopus.com/docs/administration/security/hardening-octopus#configuring-workers).
-1. Customers using a grandfathered `High Availability` license get **unlimited** workers and worker pools.
+1. Customers using a grandfathered `High Availability` license get **unlimited** workers.
-1. Customers with one of the current `Standard` or `Data Center` licenses also get **unlimited** workers and worker pools. _These licenses were introduced around the Octopus 4.0 timeframe._
+1. Customers with one of the current `Standard` or `Data Center` licenses also get **unlimited** workers. _These licenses were introduced around the Octopus 4.0 timeframe._
-1. [Octopus Cloud](https://octopus.com/cloud) customers also get **unlimited** workers and worker pools.
+1. [Octopus Cloud](https://octopus.com/cloud) customers using a `Standard` subscription get **unlimited** workers.
+1. [Octopus Cloud](https://octopus.com/cloud) customers using a `Starter` subscription are limited to one worker.
+It's just for getting started after all.

-If you have any questions about your license and how it applies to workers and worker pools, please contact [sales@octopus.com](mailto:sales@octopus.com).
+We may decide to change these limits over time.
+If you have any questions about your license and how it applies to workers, please contact [sales@octopus.com](mailto:sales@octopus.com).

 ## Perf and Polish Improvements